JohannesBorgqvist/Turing_patterns_bud_scars/README.md

-Before presenting the instructions for installing all relevant packages using anaconda some information about the machine used to generate the results is presented.
+Before presenting the instructions for installing all relevant packages using anaconda, some information about the machine used to generate the results is presented.

 ### Information about the laptop used to generate the results and write the code
 The code has been developed and tested on a computer laptop with the following cpu information: